 – Jay Winter Nightwolf

 Last year, I made the conscious decision no longer to celebrate Thanksgiving.
-And, recently, there’s been a lot of in-fighting happening here in the United States about having blind patriotism for a country built and sustained off of hatred, bigotry, and racism, so it only makes sense to question the abuse towards the original natives.
-This is where Jay Winter Nightwolf comes in.
+And, recently, there’s been a lot of in-fighting happening here in the United States about having blind patriotism for a country built and sustained off of hatred, bigotry, and racism.
+So it only makes sense to question the abuse towards the original natives, which is where Jay Winter Nightwolf comes in.

 Feel free to comment below if you’d like to discuss.